hyperledger-archives/sawtooth-docs-archive/docs/1.2/sysadmin_guide/configuring_sawtooth/cli_configuration.md

----
-title: Sawtooth CLI Configuration File
+# Sawtooth CLI Configuration File
----

 The Sawtooth CLI configuration file specifies arguments to be used by the `sawtooth` command and its subcommands.
 For example, you can use